okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/index.md

 ## Integrate enrollment using other channels

-A user can enrol Okta Verify using several methods other than a QR code.
-The flow for each of these is the same but we’ll use email as the option in this guide.
+A user can enroll Okta Verify using several methods other than a QR code.
+The flow for each of these is the same but we use email as the option in this guide.
 The following diagram summarizes this flow.

 <StackSnippet snippet="enrollmentotherintegrationsummary" />